 One of the most popular resort destinations in Colorado is the Vail Valley.
 Known for its world-class skiing and luxurious resort lifestyle, this mountain community features some of the most amazing homes on the market.
 Surrounded by the natural beauty of the Rocky Mountains, these neighborhoods offer residents the chance to live a life many only dream of.
 Now that more people are flocking to mountain communities in search for an escape from city-living, Vail Valley’s real estate market is booming.

-LIV Sotheby’s International Realty produces a Micro Market Report focusing on the real estate performance for Eagle County, which makes up the Vail Valley, from January through June of 2020, compared to the same time period of 2019.
-Total sales volume for Eagle County fell by 23.4% due to the lack of real estate activity caused by COVID-19 however, there were still positive increases in various metrics throughout the Vail Valley that show that the market is recovering.
-The overall average sold price for homes in Eagle County rose by 8.5%, bringing the average sold price for homes in the area to $1,383,340.
+LIV Sotheby’s International Realty produces a Micro Market Report focusing on the real estate performance for Eagle County, which makes up the Vail Valley, from January through September of 2020, compared to the same time period of 2019.
+Total sales volume for Eagle County grew by a remarkable 29.6%.
+While the number of sold listings only increased by 2.6%, several very high-priced sales pushed the average sold price and the total sales volume upward.
+Overall, the average sold price for homes in Eagle County rose by 26.3%, bringing the average price for homes in the area to $1,601,877.

 This Colorado Micro Market Report includes real estate data statistics for the following neighborhoods (single family, unless otherwise indicated): Arrowhead, Avon, Bachelor Gulch, Beaver Creek, Brush Creek, Cordillera, Cordillera Valley Club, Eagle, Eagle Ranch, Eagle-Vail, East Vail, Edwards – Lake Creek Valley, Edwards – Singletree, Edwards & Homestead, Gypsum, Lionshead, Minturn, Mountain Star, Vail Golf Course & Spraddle Creek, Vail Village, West Vail & Cascade, and Wildridge/Wildwood.